 Back in the day, Ridge Avenue was a vibrant commercial corridor.
 The heart and soul of North Philadelphia was also an entertainment district.
 The Blue Note was at 15th Street and Ridge Avenue.

 The Bird Cage Lounge was one block up at Ridge and 16th Street.
 I don’t know whether it was named after him, but Charlie “Bird” Parker played there.
 The legendary Pearl Bailey began her singing and dancing career at the Pearl Theater, which was at Ridge and 21st Street.

-Some of the jazz giants who roamed Ridge likely stayed at the LaSalle Hotel, which was close to the Pearl Theater.
+Some of the jazz giants who roamed Ridge Avenue likely stayed at the Hotel LaSalle, which was close to the Pearl Theater.
 The hotel was listed in the The Negro Motorist Green Book.
-The Point jazz spot at Ridge and Columbia Avenue (now Cecil B. Moore Avenue) was at the western tip of the storied “Golden Strip.”
+The Crossroads Bar at Ridge and Columbia Avenue (now Cecil B. Moore Avenue) was at the western tip of the storied “Golden Strip.”